Irish Wolfhound in an Apartment

 Noise Level

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Irish Wolfhounds have particular requirements based on their large size, moderate shedding level, and genetic predispositions to heart disease and bloat.
+Practical Irish Wolfhounds care is shaped by three things: large size, moderate shedding, and a known predisposition to heart disease and bloat.

 Exercise Solutions